MacMoment/MacMoment/README.md

    - Under **Branch**, select **main** and **/docs** folder
    - Click **Save**

-4. Your site will be live at: `https://YOUR-USERNAME.github.io/YOUR-REPO-NAME/`
+4. Your site will be live at: `https://YOUR-USERNAME.github.io/YOUR-REPO-NAME/#/`

+   **Note:** The portfolio uses hash-based routing (`#/`) to work seamlessly across all hosting platforms, including GitHub Pages project sites.

 **Rebuilding for GitHub Pages:**